anyahush/sunrise-yoga/README.md

 &nbsp;

-### Existing Features
+### **Existing Features**

 #### Mobile-first Responsive Design

 This website has been developed with mobile-first design at the centre of the process.
-To ensure that users can easily, efficiently and enjoyable use the website across different devices, the design and features have been adapted accordingly.
+To ensure that users can easily, efficiently and enjoyable use the website across different devices, the design and features have been adapted accordingly, using Bootstrap framework and CSS styling.

 #### Navigation Bar

-The navigation menu is featured across all pages and remains at the top of the page, so the user doesn't have to scroll to the top return to the menu options.
-Users can see the different page options, with the page they are currently viewing emphasised.
+The navigation menu is featured across all pages and remains at the top of the page throughout.
+This ensures the user doesn't have to scroll to the top return to the menu options.
+Users can see the different page options at all times, with the page they are currently viewing emphasised.
 By having the navigation bar at the top of every page ensures that the user can find what they are looking for quickly, creating a good user experience.
+On smaller screens the navigation bar is collapsed, but remains in the top right hand corner.

 #### Landing Page

 The landing page introduces the user to Sunrise Yoga.
 It features a hero image of a woman practicing yoga.
 This is a striking image, that quickly indicates to the user that the website is related to yoga.
 Additionally, there is a welcome message that introduces the user to site.
 The welcome message also includes a button that links to the Get Started page, where new users can find out more about starting yoga.

 #### Our Ethos Section